roaddan/dir-00-64tass-src/lib/README.md

 ### __English version.__
 # CBM C64 and Vic20 development using 64tass.
-1 Those files where created to experiment assembly lamguage programming for the Commodore 64 and Vic20 using a simple text editor and the make utility.
+Those files where created to experiment assembly lamguage programming for the Commodore 64 and Vic20 using a simple text editor and the make utility.
 Those files where created to experiment assembly lamguage programming for the Commodore 64 and Vic20 using a simple text editor and the make utility.

 The 64tass cross assembler was chosen for its similarity with the Turbo-Macro-Pro assembler running under the CBM64 machines.

-@@ -67,19 +67,20 @@
+### Prefix level 1:

     - lib-     Contains assembly code relativ to the environnement described by the file suffix.
     - header-  Contains program initial code to allow fireind-up under Basic 2.0.
     - macro-   Contains macros writteh under 64Tass syntax.